YouthTree/ydd/README.markdown

 ## Credits

-This gem is maintained by Darcy Laycock.
+This gem is maintained by Darcy Laycock and Dirk Kelly.

 Created by Orion Henry and Adam Wiggins.
 Major updates by Ricardo Chimal, Jr.